|

-- February 12, 1983 - First public dance, at Plymouth Park United Methodist Church in Irving, sponsored by LSSDS.
+- February 12, 1983 - First public dance, at Plymouth Park United Methodist Church in Irving, sponsored by the Lone Star State Dulcimer Society (LSSDS).
 Dances continue on second Saturdays, as part of LSSDS meetings.

 - December 1983 - First Christmas Dance, at Fretz Park Rec Center.